No plan, no solid foundation

 Am I trying to worry you into hiring me as your project manager and writer of the functional design?

-Of course I am!
+Of course, I am!
 Although worrying you is probably not the right expression.
-I’m just being realistic and probably not as modest as the world expects me to be.
+I’m just being realistic and not as modest as the world may expect of me to be.
 With my experience, I can tell if suppliers in the process actually know what they’re doing, or if they’re throwing smoke screens.
-I know what kind of hosting a project needs, and how to make comparisons.
-And I can translate all the geek speak into human speak.
+I understand what kind of hosting a project needs, and how to make comparisons.
+In cases where I am not certain, I have an extensive network of experts to ask.
+I can translate all the geek speak into human speak.
 So you know what you are deciding for.
 I’m able to see and understand both the technical and the design side.